Rethinking On-policy Optimization for Query Augmentation

-\textbf{Algorithm Overview.} The procedure for RL-based query augmentation can be summarized as~\cref{alg:RL-query-augmentation}.
-This formulation allows training a query rewriter even when the retriever is a black-box system, such as an API-based service, and emphasizes the connection between query generation and retrieval performance.
+\paragraph{Algorithm Overview.} The procedure for RL-based query augmentation can be summarized as~\cref{alg:RL-query-augmentation}.
+This formulation allows training a rewriter even when the retrieval system is a black-box, such as an API-based service, emphasizing the connection between query generation and retrieval performance.